VC-ST10405508/INSY7314_POE/SECURITY.md

 # Introduction:
 In this document, I will walk you through the steps I took to implement the CircleCI pipeline with SonarQube.
 I used various videos and documentation provided by the creators of CircleCI and SonarQube to complete this task.
+If you want to report any other security issues not mentioned in the SonarQube file. please contact us through our github emails.
 # CircleCI:
 ## Start:
 For CircleCI it was basic.
 These were the steps I followed (CircleCI, 2021):